sco1/flake8-annotations/README.md

 <!-- [[[end]]] -->

 ## Table of Warnings
-All warnings are enabled by default.
+With the exception of `ANN4xx`-level warnings, all warnings are enabled by default.

 ### Function Annotations
 | ID       | Description                                   |